greenwyrt/plover2CAT/docs/index.md

 ## Getting help

+### Read the documentation

+The [how to ___](howto/index.md) articles contain instructions on how to use different features of Plover2CAT.

+The [reference](reference/index.md) articles contain useful information on how Plover2CAT data is organized and saved.

+### Contact information

-Two ways: 1) Send a message over Discord.
-I am plants#4820 or 2) Open an issue on the [Github repository](https://github.com/greenwyrt/plover2CAT/issues).
+1. Send a message over Discord.
+I am plants#4820
+2. Open an issue on the [Github repository](https://github.com/greenwyrt/plover2CAT/issues)
+3. Email greenwyrt@gmail.com

 Helpful things to do:
 - Go to `Help` --> `About` to view the version number.
 - Compress and attach the entire transcript directory, or the `*.tape` and `*.transcript` files.
 - If possible, add steps to reproduce the problem.
 - Add the log output from running Plover (debug) and attempt to cause the exact error.

 ## Development and Contribute